SiddhantTandon/Udacity_FlyingAutonomousCar/Motion_Planning/README.md

    ```
 6. In the starter code we are not reducing any unwanted waypoints.
 Let's implement that now.
    - Implemented the `prune_path()` function in [Line 163](./planning_utils_sid.py#L163) in `planning_utils_sid.py` file.
 I use a 3 point `collinearity_test` which is implemented at [Line 186](./planning_utils_sid.py#L186).

+7. Short note - there is a larger safety distance issued (8 m) than 5 m as given in the starter code to account for safety robustness.

 ### Flight Execution
 There were two tests executed after implementing the plannig algorithm above.